hyiij/intelligent_inventories/README.txt

 * Running the Intelligent Inventories App *

 1. If desired, execute 'forge tunnel'.
-2. Add the "Inbound Inventory" label to an invoice email.
+2. Add the "Inbound Inventory" label to a sample email.
 3. Wait between 1 and 15 minutes for Zapier to start the Zap.
    3a.
 Note: This time varies based on your Zapier plan.
 The cheapest plans
        (Free and Starter) have a 15 minute update time whereas the other plans have a 1 or 2 minute update time.
-4. The app is finished executing when you see the message "Thank you for using the Intelligent Inventories app!" on the CLI.
+4. The app is finished executing when you see the message "Thank you for using the Intelligent Inventories app!" print out on the console.
 If you choose not to use the CLI, the app is finished executing when you see the new Jira issue.
    4a.
 Another indicator that the app is finished executing is when the
        "Inbound Inventories" label is removed and the "Logged" label is added.
        Gmail labels are quirky and it may be necessary to refresh the page